 For nonpublic entities, due to COVID-19 pandemic, the FASB voted to extend the effective dates for annual reporting periods beginning after December 15, 2020 and interim reporting periods within annual periods beginning after December 15, 2020.
-A Leg To Stand On, Inc. adopted the ASU No. 2014-09 and there has been no material impact.
+A Leg To Stand On, Inc. adopted the ASU No. 2014-09 in previous year and there has been no material impact.